-- Commit to your actions and act as aggressively as possible against the shooter; - Recruit others to ambush the shooter with makeshift weapons like chairs, fire extinguishers, scissors, books, etc.; - Be prepared to cause severe or lethal injury to the shooter; - Throw items and improvise weapons to distract and disarm the shooter.
+- Commit to your actions and act as aggressively as possible against the shooter. - Recruit others to ambush the shooter with makeshift weapons; such as, chairs, fire extinguishers, scissors, or books. - Be prepared to cause severe or lethal injury to the shooter. - Throw items and improvise weapons to distract and disarm the shooter.